ambiorix-web/ambiorix-docs/content/blog/parse-raw-json/index.md

 ## Example

-This example revolves around how you can select columns and filter rows in the `iris` dataset when the request body is JSON object like this:
+Say we want to select columns and filter rows in the `iris` dataset when the request body is a JSON object like this:

 ```r
 {